PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 :::

 Now that we have an IP address, open a terminal in your _development computer_.
-Log into the Jetson using the via SSH specifying the IP address for _your_ Jetson (you will need to enter the same credentials as before):
+Log into the Jetson via SSH specifying the IP address for _your_ Jetson (you will need to enter the same credentials as before):

 ```sh
 ssh holybro@192.168.1.190